+Departm ental Administration (DEcD)

 Purpose: The purpose of this appropriation is to influence, affect, and enhance economic development in Georgia and provide information to people and companies to promote the state.

-Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
-Reflect an adjustment for TeamWorks billings to meet projected expenditures.
-(9,600)
+Recomm ended Change:

-Transfer funds from the Technical College System of Georgia for support of the Georgia Joint Defense Commission and Defense Community Economic Development Fund pursuant to SB 398 (2024 Session).
-Total Change
+1. Transfer funds from the Technical College System of Georgia for support of the Georgia Joint Defense Community Economic Development Fund pursuant to SB 398 (2024 Session). \$250,000

+Total Change \$250,000

-Film, Video, and Music
+Film, Vid leo, and Music

 Purpose: The purpose of this appropriation is to increase industry awareness of Georgia business opportunities, financial incentives, infrastructure resources, and natural resources in order to attract film, video, music, and electronic gaming industry projects and businesses to the state.

-Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance \$132 programs.
-Total Change \$132
+Recomm ended Change:

+1. No change. \$0

+Total Change \$0

 Georgia Council for the Arts

 Purpose: The purpose of this appropriation is to provide for Council operations and maintain the Georgia State Art Collection and Capitol Galleries.

+Recomm ended Change:

+1. No change. \$0

+Total Change \$0

 Georgia Council for the Arts - Special Project

-The purpose of this appropriation is to increase arts participation and support throughout the state with grants for non-profit arts and cultural organizations through Partner Grants, Project Grants, Education Grants and the 'Grassroots' arts program.
+Purpose: The purpose of this appropriation is to increase arts participation and support throughout the state with grants for non-profit arts and cultural organizations through Partner Grants, Project Grants, Education Grants and the 'Grassroots' arts program.

+Recomm nended Change:

-No change. \$0 \$0
+1. No change. \$0

+Total Change \$0

-Global Commerce
+Global C ommerce

-Purpose: The purpose of this appropriation is to promote Georgia as a state that is appealing to businesses along with being competitive in the international trade market; recruit, retain, and expand businesses in Georgia through a network of statewide and regional project managers, foreign and domestic marketing, and participation in Georgia Allies; and help develop international markets for Georgia products and attract international companies to the state through business and trade missions, foreign advertising, a network of overseas offices and representatives, and by providing international technical and educational assistance to businesses
+Purpose: The purpose of this appropriation is to promote Georgia as a state that is appealing to businesses along with being competitive in the international trade market; recruit, retain, and expand businesses in Georgia through a network of statewide and regional project managers, foreign and domestic marketing, and participation in Georgia Allies; and help develop international markets for Georgia products and attract international companies to the state through business and trade missions, foreign advertising, a network of overseas offices and representatives, and by providing international technical and educational assistance to businesses.

-Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance 1. programs.

-Transfer funds from the Rural Development program to the Global Commerce program for one project manager and rural site development position.
+Recomm ended Change:

+1. No change. \$0